-Advances in millimeter scale fabrication processes have enabled rapid progress towards the development of flapping wing micro air vehicles (FWMAVs) with system mass on the order of 100mg [1].
+Advances in millimeter scale fabrication processes have enabled rapid progress towards the development of flapping wing micro air vehicles (FWMAVs) with system mass on

+P.S.
+Sreetharan (⊠) · R.J.
+Wood Harvard Microrobotics Laboratory, 60 Oxford St. #407, Cambridge, MA 02138, USA e-mail: pratheev@post.harvard.edu the order of 100 mg (Wood 2008).
 However, flight stability and control mechanisms for these mass and power limited systems remain active areas of research.

-Investigation into the aerodynamics of biological insect flight has produced approximate aerodynamic models allowing computationally inexpensive prediction of aerodynamic forces and torques from wing trajectories [2, 3].
+Investigation into the aerodynamics of biological insect flight has produced approximate aerodynamic models allowing computationally inexpensive prediction of aerodynamic forces and torques from wing trajectories (Dickinson et al. 1999; Dickson et al. 2006).
 Accordingly, research into transmission and control mechanisms of flapping wing robotic insects has focused on control of wing trajectory.
-For example, the Berkeley Micromechanical Flying Insect (MFI) is a FWMAV platform with the ability to execute a range of predetermined wing trajectories using a fully actuated wing drive mechanism, neglecting elastic deformation of the transmission and wings [4].
-In one notable exception, the Harvard Microrobotic Fly (HMF) has proven capable of realizing qualitatively biomimetic wing trajectories using passive compliance to allow variation of wing angles of attack [1].
-The associated reduction in complexity has allowed this aeromechanical platform to achieve a lift to weight ratio greater than unity.
+For example, the Berkeley Micromechanical Flying Insect (MFI) is a FWMAV platform with the ability to execute a range of predetermined wing trajectories using a fully actuated wing drive mechanism, neglecting elastic deformation of the transmission and wings (Fearing et al. 2001).
+In one notable exception, the Harvard Microrobotic Fly (HMF) has proven capable of realizing qualitatively biomimetic wing trajectories using passive compliance to allow variation of wing angles of attack (Wood 2008).
+The associated reduction in complexity has allowed this aeromechanical platform to achieve a lift to weight ratio greater than one.

-However, the benefits of underactuation and passive compliance can extend beyond simple reduction of mechanical complexity, in particular for devices in which the distribution of forces and torques is of fundamental importance.
+However, the benefits of underactuation and passive compliance can extend beyond simple reduction of mechanical complexity, in particular for devices in which the distribution of forces and torques is more important than device configuration.
 A ubiquitous example is the automobile differential, an underactuated mechanism commonly used to distribute engine power to two wheels.
 The differential incorporates an additional degree of freedom $q_2$ to balance the torque delivered to each wheel (see Fig. 1).
 The differential fundamentally operates on wheel torques instead of rotations; aided by passive mechanisms, the wheels can rotate along complex relative trajectories, maintaining traction on the ground without closed loop active control.

-Fig. 1: A car differential balances output torques using an underactuated mechanism.
-Degree of freedom $q_1$ receives engine torque while $q_2$ is unactuated.
+Fig. 1 A car differential balances output torques using an underactuated mechanism.
+Degree of freedom $q_1$ receives engine torque while $q_2$ is unactuated

-Previous work has introduced the concept of Passive Aeromechanical Regulation of Imbalanced Torques (PARITy) in the context of insect-scale FWMAV design [5].
+Previous work has introduced the concept of Passive Aeromechanical Regulation of Imbalanced Torques (PAR-ITy) in the context of insect-scale FWMAV design (Sreetharan and Wood 2010).
 Embodying the PARITy concept, the 'Drag PARITy' is an underactuated two degree of freedom FWMAV transmission that, analogous to an automobile differential, passively distributes power from a single actuator to balance torques delivered to two wings.
-Previous work has demonstrated its effectiveness within a planar two degree of freedom system with fixed 90° wing angles of attacks.
-Though the transmission was shown to passively balance drag induced roll torques, a fixed $90^\circ$ angle of attack prevents the wings from generating lift.
+The Drag PAR-ITy was shown to passively balance drag induced roll torque within a planar two degree of freedom system, but in this study wings were rigidly attached to the transmission output and had fixed 90° angles of attack.
+Since the wings remained perpendicular to the relative wind, they produced drag but no lift.
+Producing lift from flapping wings requires varying wing rotation (illustrated as $\psi^R$ in Fig. 3c) during operation.